Self-Assessment Exam (SAE)

 Free for EOA members and Annual Meeting Attendees / $95 for non members

 Please note: Submitting the order form will not provide instant access to the exam.
 Our administrator will set up your account and email your login access to you within two business days.
 If you are pre-ordering the exam, you will receive your account access via email when the exam opens.
-Should you have any questions, please feel free to contact our website manager, Lauren Murphy at email@example.com
+Should you have any questions, please feel free to contact us at firstname.lastname@example.org.

 Maintenance of Certification (MOC)